 The UK is experiencing prolonged dry weather and unsurprisingly, this affects our canals, rivers, reservoirs and groundwater supplies.
 Here are some of the more common questions put to us at this challenging time.

-Despite the prolonged period of dry weather the vast majority of our 2,000 miles of waterways are currently still open for boaters to enjoy as normal.
+The vast majority of the Trust’s 2,000 miles of waterways are currently still open for boaters to enjoy as normal.

-The below average rainfall in recent months has meant that the reservoirs haven’t been able to recharge at a sufficient rate to provide for the summer’s boating in some places.
+Extremely dry weather since May had depleted canal water resources, initially in the North West and then in some other areas.
+The below average rainfall meant that the reservoirs weren’t able to recharge at a sufficient rate to provide for the summer’s boating in some places.

-While the closures will prevent use of these stretches of canal by boats, they can still be used by anglers and canoeists and the towpaths will remain open for people - visitors and the local community alike - to enjoy.
-Boaters too can still make limited use of lock-free sections, or venture further afield to unaffected parts of the network.
+Although we’re restricting the time that boats can use certain locks the canals can still be used by anglers and canoeists and the towpaths will remain open for people - visitors and the local community alike - to enjoy.

 Currently more than 90% of our 2,000 miles of waterways are available for boaters to enjoy as normal.